compbiocore/Workflows_on_OSCAR/README.md

 ### Nextflow Template Script for OSCAR

-Once Nextflow has been successfully installed and configured on OSCAR, you will find a script called `nextflow_template_script.sh` in the `~/nextflow_setup` directory on OSCAR.
+Once Nextflow has been successfully installed and configured on OSCAR, you will find a script called `nextflow_template_script.sh` in the `~/nextflow_setup` directory.
 This is a template script that you can easily edit and use to run Nextflow pipelines on OSCAR using the `sbatch` command.
 To do so, first copy this file to your project directory (or to any other directory you need it) and rename the file.
 A general example of how to do this would be:

 ```cp ~/nextflow_setup/nextflow_template_script.sh /directory/of/your/choosing/nextflow_run.sh```